DiOnFire/MicrosoftTeamsSpammer/README.md

 # How to use
 1) Download latest jar-file from the releases.
-2) Download Edge browser driver from Microsoft website.
+2) Download Chrome browser driver.
 3) (if you don't have) Install Java 17.
 4) Have fun :)